mlrun/mlrun/docs/install/aws-install.md

 To free up the resources used by MLRun:

 - Delete the stack.
 See [instructions for deleting a stack on the AWS CloudFormation console](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-delete-stack.html) for more details.
-- Delete the S3 that begins with the same name as your EKS cluster`.
+- Delete the S3 bucket that begins with the same name as your EKS cluster.
+The S3 bucket name is available in the CloudFormation stack output tab.
 - Delete any remaining images in ECR.

 You may also need to check any external storage that you used.